-I have been a teacher for 22 years and worked in Pentrebane Primary School for 19 of those years.
+I have been a teacher for 23 years and worked in Pentrebane Primary School for 20 of those years.
 I love my job and working with children.
-I have two of my own children at home; Joshua, who is 12 and Daniel who is 10.
+I have two of my own children at home; Joshua, who is 13 and Daniel who is 11.
 They are both football mad like me!
-I coach a local U11s football team and support Arsenal and Cardiff City!
+I help to coach a local U12s football team and support Arsenal and Cardiff City!
 I love to travel and go on adventurous weekends away with my family.
 I love listening to Music.
 I enjoy artists like Coldplay, Ed Sheran, 21 Pilots and the Imagine Dragons.
-My family and friends are hugely important to me and I work really hard to have loads of fun filled
+My family and friends are hugely important to me and I work really hard to have loads of fun filled experiences with them.

 Our class reading book this term that we will be studying during our whole class guided group reading sessions is 'The Titanic Detective Agency' by Lindsay Littleson

 Our class reading book this term that we will be studying during our whole class guided group reading sessions is the classic novel - 'Kenzuke's Kingdom' by Michael Morpurgo

-In March we also have our annual 3 day trip to PGL where the children will take part in a variety of adventurous activities.
+In March we also hope to have our annual 3 day trip to PGL where the children will take part in a variety of adventurous activities.

 During the Summer Term we are planning to take the class to the beach to celebrate them moving on to pastures new!